-Noted Indian-origin British actor Sanjeev Bhaskar plays the lead character of Dr Sharma.
+Noted Indian-origin British actor Sanjeev Bhaskar plays the lead character of Dr Prem Patel.
 Bhaskar’s presence has already been felt in popular television appearances such as ‘Goodness Gracious Me’ and ‘The Kumars at No. 42’.

 Bhaskar says he was looking forward to the role in the drama set in the 1960s, the time when one of the largest number of Indian doctors migrated to Britain.

-The story revolves around Dr Sharma, one of the thousands of doctors who, encouraged by former minister of health, Enoch Powell, moved from the Indian subcontinent to the UK to begin new lives.
+It revolves around Dr Prem Patel, one of the thousands of doctors who, encouraged by former minister of health, Enoch Powell, moved from the Indian subcontinent to the UK to begin new lives.

 BBC controller Liam Keelan says the story of the doctors who came to the UK from the Indian subcontinent is one that hasn’t been widely told, so it’s really exciting to be able to commission The Indian Doctor, this new original drama, for BBC1".